codetaylor/pyrotech-1.12/docs/worktables.md

-!!! note "Pyrotech in 1.14.4 and beyond!"
-    Hi, I'm Codetaylor, the creator of Pyrotech and I would love to work on moving the mod to more recent versions of Minecraft.
-If you'd like to see Pyrotech move beyond 1.12.2, [click here to read more about my campaign to make that happen](https://bit.ly/2KaxA3H)!

 ## Recipes

 The Pyrotech Worktable inherits recipes from the vanilla Crafting Table, but does so on-demand.
 This means that the recipes aren't actually created until the last possible moment.
 This dramatically reduces the memory overhead required by the Worktable recipes, but it can make removing recipes a little trickier.